First time condo buyer: 7 things you need to know

 Are you thinking of buying a condo for your first home?
 Explore our list of considerations before making an offer.

-7 considerations when buying a condo as a first home
+7 things to consider when buying a condo for the first time

 1. Consider if you’re willing to share a wall with your neighbors long-term.